Do you know the difference between short form and long form improv? It’s not what you think!

 It’s like in basketball.
 There are two nets, a court, and one ball.
 You have to dribble and pass the ball to get it into the other team’s net.

-People love watching sports because they love watching people struggle with and overcome the rules of the game in surprising ways (hello slam dunk!)
+People love watching sports because they love watching people struggle within the rules of the game in surprising ways (hello slam dunk!)
 Short form improv is the same and makes the list of fun stuff to do in Ottawa.

 Long form improv